 - Brian Binkley (Football, Class of 2008) earned his master’s degree in Exercise Science and Health Promotion at Florida Atlantic University, and has worked for both the University of Tennessee and Webber International University as a strength and conditioning coach.

-- Rebekkah Cain (Class of 2013) works as recreational therapist in Oklahoma City, OK.
+- Rebekkah Cain (Student Government Association President, Class of 2013) works as recreational therapist in Oklahoma City, OK.

-- Dani Abbey (Softball, Class of 2013) is pursuing her master’s degree in Physical Therapy at Virginia Commonwealth University in Richmond, VA.
+- Dani Abbey (Softball, Class of 2013) graduated with a Doctorate in Physical Therapy from Virginia Commonwealth University in Richmond, VA in May of 2015.